30 C

 New Delhi: State owned NLC India Limited (NLCIL) on Thursday announced the commencement of commercial operations of the first unit of its 3 x 660 MW Supercritical Ghatampur Thermal Power Plant (GTPP) in Uttar Pradesh, developed through Neyveli Uttar Pradesh Power Limited (NUPPL), a joint venture with Uttar Pradesh Rajya Vidyut Utpadan Nigam Limited (UPRVUNL).

 The first unit successfully completed its trial operation on December 7, 2024, and started commercial operations from today.
-This milestone represents NLCIL’s first venture into supercritical power generation technology, a major leap in enhancing the company’s energy portfolio.
+NLCIL has taken a significant step forward in enhancing its energy portfolio with the commissioning of its first supercritical power plant.
+This major leap in technology is a testament to the company’s commitment to energy sustainability.

 Notably, this 660 MW capacity addition is significant as it marks the first fossil fuel-based Thermal Power Plant commissioned in India in this financial year.
 This accomplishment reinforces NLCIL’s position in the power sector and its ability to execute large-scale projects that contribute to India’s energy security and sustainable development goals.